Susan Schuppli

 c.varvia@gold.ac.uk

 Christina Varvia convenes the MA stream in Forensic Architecture.
 Former Deputy Director and Lead Researcher of Forensic Architecture (FA), Christina joined the FA team in 2014 and held a variety of roles, from leading investigations and overseeing research and the development of new methodologies, to setting up office structures.
-She is trained as an architect at the Architectural Association (AA) and Westminster University, and has taught a Diploma unit (MArch) at the AA (2018-2020).
-She was also a member of the Technology Advisory Board for the International Criminal Court (2018).
-Christina is pursuing her PhD at Aarhus University where her research focuses on biopolitics and imaging of the human body.
+She is trained as an architect at the Architectural Association (AA) and Westminster University, and taught a Diploma unit (MArch) at the AA (2018-2020).
+She was a member of the Technology Advisory Board for the International Criminal Court (2018).
+Christina is pursuing her PhD at Aarhus University focusing on biopolitics and imaging of the human body.
 She has received the Novo Nordisk Foundation Mads Øvlisen PhD Scholarship for Practice-based Artistic Research and is also a fellow at Louisiana Museum of Modern Art.
-She is a founding member and the chair of the board of Forensis, the Berlin-based association established by FA.
+She is a founding member and the board chair of Forensis, Berlin.